Dragunov Receivers and Parts

-The military SVD receiver also has internal lightening cuts as well as the external cuts on the outside.
+The Chinese and older Russian military SVD receivers also have internal lightening cuts as well as the external cuts on the outside.
 Russian receivers produced after the early 1990's only have the internal cuts and are designated "Type 2".
 More info about these cuts can be found here.

 These lightening cuts lighten the weight of the milled receiver making the rifle slightly more comfortable to carry for extended periods.
 In the field every little bit helps!
-Current production Russian Dragunov receivers are completely flat on the outside which provides extra regidity to allow the use of more powerful calibers.
+Since 1993 production of Russian Dragunov receivers are completely flat on the outside (bottom receiver) which provides extra regidity to allow the use of more powerful calibers.

 There is a rumor that the safety sear had to be removed on Dragunov Tiger before they could be imported to the US because it was considered a class 3 part.

 Though the US government might classify the sear (#6 in the diagram) in the same category as machine gun parts, the Dragunov is not capable of firing full-auto.
 The sear is actually an added safety device designed to prevent the possibility of the rifle firing a bullet before the bolt is locked into battery.